 - Jersey City’s population grew 9.3% over the past 10 years while the number of families increased from 56,997 to 59,886, according to The New York Times.

-- Business Insider reports that Jersey City will be a booming market over the next decade as more people keep moving to the area.
+- Business Insider predicts that Jersey City will be a booming market over the next decade as more people keep moving to the area.

-Jersey City is in one of the top 10 hottest job markets for 2020, according to Yahoo Finance.
+Prior to the pandemic, Jersey City had one of the top 10 hottest job markets, according to Yahoo Finance.
 Job market demand is based on a variety of key indicators, including ratio of job openings to candidates, employment growth, and starting salaries.

 Key Employment Stats: